hansake/Domoticz_NodeMCU_MQTT/README.md

 * CA Filename: empty (not used here?)
 To finish press 'Add'.

-The appropriate Arduino NodeMCU board package and libraries has also to be installed.
+To create the sketch for the NodeMCU the appropriate Arduino NodeMCU board package and libraries has also to be installed.
 Common for both examples above:
 * Sketch in Adruino IDE -> Tools -> Board -> Boards Manager to download "esp8266 by ESP 8266 Community"
 * Sketch in Adruino IDE -> Tools -> Board and select NodeMCU 1.0 (We have NodeMCU v2, but we select as 1.0.
 Focus on inside of paranthesis ESP-12E is more important than this)